Configure per-user storage quotas#

 Migrating existing home directories and switching to the new NFS server#

-See Migrate data across NFS servers for instructions on performing these steps.
+See Migrate data across NFS servers within the same cluster for instructions on performing these steps.

 Enforcing storage quotas#